 Playing cards-to entertain you and other hikers at night

 Notebook/diary and pen-record your hiking experience

 Portable battery charger-If you plan to use electronic devices such as mobile phones, e-readers or cameras/GoPro, then you need to make sure you can charge these devices.
 Most inns have sockets, but you have to pay and they are sometimes unreliable.
 We recommend bringing a USB portable battery charger.
-This usually applies to 5-6 recharges before it needs to be recharged by itself.
+This usually applies to 5-6 recharges before it needs to be recharged by themselves.